 |Single room supplement||+$300|

-|New York Kennedy (JFK)||included|
+|New York City (NYC)||included|

 Coming from somewhere else?
-Before you book, ask us about availability and prices for flights from other cities.
-Additional charges for flights from other cities are due within 24 hours of your booking.
+Ask us about availability and prices for flights from other cities.
+Additional charges for flights from other cities are due within 24 hours of your reservation.

 Day 2: Athens.
 You'll be met by our representative and then escorted to your hotel, centrally located near Constitution Square and the famous Plaka (Old Town).
 Athens, the birthplace of western civilization, once hailed as the Paris of the Mediterranean, is now a bustling modern city, a colorful tapestry of eastern and western influences, full of outdoor cafes, pedestrian streets, parks and gardens, street bazaars, dilapidated mansions and ancient ruins.
 Accommodations: Royal Olympic Hotel.

 Day 3: Athens.
 Enjoy a full day to explore Athens.
 Your hotel is ideally located near many of the city's many major attractions, as well as the best shopping and dining.
 Our Athens representatives will be glad to make suggestions if you prefer to explore independently.
 To make the most of your visit, our representatives will offer you some exclusive excursions to the city's highlights.
 Breakfast provided.

-Day 5: Istanbul, Turkey.
+Day 5: Istanbul.
 This morning, arrive in Istanbul, a city at the meeting point of two continents—Europe and Asia.
 Istanbul boasts some of the world's most magnificent architecture such as Hagia Sophia, the Blue Mosque, and the Topkapi Palace with its treasures of the Ottoman Empire.
 In the early evening, set sail for your next port of call.
 Breakfast, lunch & dinner provided.

-Day 6: Kusadasi, Turkey.
+Day 6: Kusadasi.
 Arrive in Kusadasi, Turkey this afternoon.
 Just ten kilometers from the port is the ancient city of Ephesus, where you'll find an archeological site that ranks among the wonders of the world.
 Explore this fascinating town where history truly comes to life on an optional excursion that includes the Great Theatre of Ephesus, which had a capacity of 25,000 people, and the Library of Celsus dating from 135 A.D.
+Enjoy free time in Kusadasi or get a cultural taste of Turkey by enjoying an exhibition of oriental carpets, jewelry or leather goods.
 In the evening after dinner, sail to Santorni.
 Breakfast, lunch & dinner provided.

-Day 8: Crete, Greece.
+Day 8: Crete.
 Arrive in AG.
 Nicholaos early this morning.
 An optional shore excursion will take you to see the ruins of Knossos, the ceremonial and political center of the Minoan civilization on Crete, just five kilometers from Heraklion city center.
 The palace at Knossos was an intricate collection of over 1000 interlocking rooms, used as a religious and administrative center, as well as for workshops for artisans and food processing.
 The ruins have largely been excavated and much of them colorfully painted and restored.

 Heraklion open air market is a must-see, where a boisterous crowd buys and sells everything from goats and sheep to huge cauldrons of fresh yogurt.
 Other points of interest here include the Archaeological Museum, one of the finest in Greece, housing exquisite findings from Knossos and other Minoan ruins, numerous Venetian fortresses, fountains and loggias scattered throughout the city and the Historical Museum of Crete, with its Byzantine and folklore collections.

 After dinner on board, sail overnight to Rhodes.
-Breakfast, lunch & dinner provided
+Breakfast, lunch & dinner provided.

 After lunch on board, continue to the island of Symi.
 This small, lesser known island maintains its historic ambience with very little modern construction.
 The harbor is known as one of the most beautiful in Greece.
 Walk the ancient footpath of Kataratkis connecting the harbor and the village.
 Explore Symi on your own, or enjoy a variety of optional shore excursions.
 Breakfast, lunch & dinner provided.

-Day 10: Chios & Mykonos, Greece.
+Day 10: Chios & Mykonos.
 Arrive this morning in Chios.
 Located close to the coastline of Turkey separated by the Chios Straight.
 Another lesser known island, covered in forest.
-The island is knows for its traditional culture and crafts, sand beaches, hiking rails and unspoiled villages.
+The island is known for its traditional culture and crafts, sand beaches, hiking rails and unspoiled villages.

-Day 11: Lavrion & Athens, Greece.
+Day 11: Lavrion & Athens.
 Disembark from your ship at Lavrion and transfer to your hotel.
 Enjoy a full day to explore Athens.
 Your hotel is ideally located in the heart of the city, within short distance of many major attractions, as well as the best shopping and dining.
 Our Athens representatives will be glad to make suggestions if you prefer to explore independently.

-To make the most of your visit, our representatives will offer you some exclusive optional shore excursions to the city's highlights, including a half-day tour of Athens in the morning (€68 per person) and a tour of Cape Sounion in the evening (€43 per person).
-Accommodations: Royal Olympic or similar.
+To make the most of your visit, our representatives will offer you some exclusive optional shore excursions to the city's highlights (see descriptions on Day 3 above).
+Accommodations: Royal Olympic Hotel or similar.
 Breakfast provided.